arangodb/docs/arangograph/deployments.md

    - Select a different CA certificate.
    - Add or remove an IP allowlist.
 5. In the **Configuration** section, you can do the following:
    - Upgrade the memory size per node.
-   - Modify the CPU per node from General to Low or vice-versa, if made available by the cloud provider.
-   - Select a different disk size per node.
-The available ranges for the disk size depend on the selected memory size.
-To enable automatic disk size scaling, move the slider to a value higher than the current disk size.
+The disk size is automatically set for you.
    - Change **OneShard** deployments into **Sharded** deployments.
 To do so, click **Sharded**.
 In addition to the other configuration options, you can select the number of nodes for your deployment.
 This can also be modified later on.